Acute accent: Palatalization

 A graphically similar, but not identical, mark is indicative of a palatalized sound in several languages.

 In Polish, such a mark is known as a kreska ("stroke") and is an integral part of several letters: four consonants and one vowel.
 When appearing in consonants, it indicates palatalization, similar to the use of the háček in Czech and other Slavic languages (e.g. sześć /pl/ "six").
 However, in contrast to the háček which is usually used for postalveolar consonants, the kreska denotes alveolo-palatal consonants.
 In traditional Polish typography, the kreska is more nearly vertical than the acute accent, and placed slightly right of center.
 A similar rule applies to the Belarusian Latin alphabet Łacinka.
 However, for computer use, Unicode conflates the codepoints for these letters with those of the accented Latin letters of similar appearance.

 In Serbo-Croatian, as in Polish, the letter ć is used to represent a voiceless alveolo-palatal affricate //t͡ɕ//.

 In the romanization of Macedonian, ǵ and ḱ represent the Cyrillic letters ѓ (Gje) and ќ (Kje), which stand for palatal or alveolo-palatal consonants, though gj and kj (or đ and ć) are more commonly used for this purpose.
 The same two letters are used to transcribe the postulated Proto-Indo-European phonemes //ɡʲ// and //kʲ//.

 uses the acute for palatalization as in Polish: ć dź ń.
 Lower also uses ŕ ś ź, and Lower previously used ḿ ṕ ẃ and b́ f́, also written as b' f'; these are now spelt as mj pj wj and bj fj.

 Tone

 In the Quốc Ngữ system for Vietnamese, the Yale romanization for Cantonese, the Pinyin romanization for Mandarin Chinese, and the Bopomofo semi-syllabary, the acute accent indicates a rising tone.
 In Mandarin, the alternative to the acute accent is the number 2 after the syllable: lái = lai2.
 In Cantonese Yale, the acute accent is either tone 2, or tone 5 if the vowel(s) are followed by 'h' (if the number form is used, 'h' is omitted): má = ma2, máh = ma5.

-In African languages and Athabaskan languages, it frequently marks a high tone, e.g., Yoruba apá 'arm', Nobiin féntí 'sweet date', Ekoti kaláwa 'boat', Navajo tʼáá 'just'.
+In African languages and Athabaskan languages, it frequently marks a high tone, e.g., Yoruba apá 'arm', Nobiin féntí 'sweet date', Koti kaláwa 'boat', Navajo tʼáá 'just'.
+Also the Uto-Aztecan language Hopi can use the acute accent to mark a higher tone.

 The acute accent is used in Serbo-Croatian dictionaries and linguistic publications to indicate a high-rising accent.
 It is not used in everyday writing.